Skip to Content

 Our Boston bankruptcy practice covers a wide range of cases, including:

-We are also prepared to assist with emergency bankruptcy filings.
-If you're facing the imminent threat of foreclosure, repossession, or wage garnishment, we can file for bankruptcy swiftly to activate an automatic stay, protecting you from further creditor actions.
+We also assist with emergency bankruptcy filings.
+Facing a foreclosure, repossession, or wage garnishment?
+We can help you file quickly and activate an automatic stay, which protects you from further creditor actions.

 Understanding Bankruptcy Law in Massachusetts